Matterhorn Bobsleds: 1990s–present

 The Skyway continued to travel through the mountain, but its passageway was now enclosed in similarly themed ice caves.
 Following the closure of the Skyway in 1994, the cavernous holes through which the Skyway buckets had traveled were partially filled in.
 The holes in the Tomorrowland face remained mostly intact, and an abandoned crate labeled "Wells Expedition" was also added in the crystal scene as a tribute to Frank Wells, who had died earlier that year.
 (Wells had climbed six of the Seven Summits, with only Mount Everest remaining at the time of his death.)
 At the end of the lift chain, a projection of snowfall was added.
 With the exception of the filling of certain holes, the mountain's original external structure remained largely unchanged.

 From 2003 to 2004 the ride received two small refurbishments.
 In 2003, the ride received an updated audio system, with the inclusion of new safety audio heard in the queue, and before the start of the ride along with the removal of the fog bank effect.
-In 2004, the queue received several changes including new loading gates, fences, and changes to the actual queue line itself.
-Formally two lines for each side, a single stand by queue was installed that wrapped around the eastern part of the mountain.
+In 2004, the queue received several changes including new loading gates, and changes to the actual queue line itself.
+Formerly two lines for each side, a single standby queue was installed that wrapped around the eastern part of the mountain.
 Wooden catwalk railings were also installed throughout the ride.
+Between 2010, and 2011 the ride was closed several times testing new bobsled car designs on the track.
+Two designs were tested including one with seatbelts in 2010, and one with lap bars in 2011.
+The vehicle seating arrangement was also modified to accommodate a single passenger in each seat rather than a lap-sitting arrangement of two riders.
+This resulted in three individual seats within each bobsled, with two cars linked for a total of six guests, similar to the configuration of the trains at Walt Disney World's version of Space Mountain.
+A planned refurbishment was supposed to take place in 2011 to add new bobsleds, special effects, and animatronics, but this planned refurbishment was cancelled in favor of revamping the entire mountain which would come the following year.